 • Best for: Most two-story residential tear-offs

-The 20-Yard Container is our roofing workhorse, featuring low side walls so crews can ground-throw shingles directly into it.
+The 20-Yard Container is the roofing workhorse because low side walls let crews ground-throw shingles without extra scaffolding.

 Matte-black 30-yard roofing roll-off dumpster sitting directly on a Tucson concrete driveway, taller ribbed steel side panels, mixed tear-off debris of asphalt shingles and underlayment inside, professional documentary daylight.